Can drinking enough water help you stop snoring?

 A chronic snorer might try everything to give themselves and their partners better sleep.
-The snorer might try obstructive mouth pieces or a number of other devices on the market.
-This may also include expensive and bulky headgear for the snorer.
+They might try mouth guards or a number of other expensive or bulky headgear on the market.

 However, you or your snorer might overlook one of the easiest treatments for snoring.
 Your best weapon against snoring is all around you.